mosaicml/examples/examples/inference-deployments/llama2/README.md

 ## Sending requests to your deployment

 Once the deployment is ready, it's time to run inference!
+Detailed information about the Llama2 prompt format can be found [here](https://www.mosaicml.com/blog/llama2-inference).

 <details>
 <summary> Using Python SDK </summary>